apollo

 About Atenolol

-Atenolol will be administered by a healthcare professional; do not self-administer.
-In some cases, Atenolol may cause cold hands/feet, diarrhoea, nausea, and tiredness.
-Most of these side effects of Atenolol do not require medical attention and gradually resolve over time.
-However, if the side effects persist or worsen, reach out to your doctor.
+Sometimes, you may experience headaches, cold hands/feet, diarrhoea, feeling sick (nausea), tiredness, aching muscles, a depressed mood, and dizziness.
+Most of these side effects do not require medical attention and gradually resolve over time.
+However, if the side effects persist, contact your doctor.

 Uses of Atenolol